How to Build an Outdoor Cat House From a Plastic Tote

 Place the smaller tote inside the larger one.
 Use the hole you drew on the larger tote to make a stencil.
 Separate the smaller tote and draw the same-size circle on the smaller tote.

+Now you will cut holes, add insulation, and replace the lids.
 Using a jigsaw or a box cutter, cut both holes, making sure that the holes of each tote line up together.
 Insert the insulation material in the space between the two totes, making sure the insulating material is tightly fitted.
 This will prevent cold air or moisture from getting into the outdoor cat shelter.
 Minimal air space is key; you want a small interior so the cat shelter occupants will stay warm.

 If you want to anchor the outdoor cat house, be sure to punch or drill holes in the bottom of the larger tote to enable you to weave rope through the holes to tie down the unit using stakes.
 Place the tote lid onto the smaller tote.
 Put more insulating material between the top of the smaller tote and the area where you'll be inserting the tote.
 Put the lid on the larger tote.